WalletScrutiny/WalletScrutinyCom/_android/vivid.money.md

 > No, you don’t.
 With Vivid Invest we offer trading via Fractional Сoins.
 Fractional Coins are investment products; one-to-one bilateral agreements (so-called OTC derivatives) with specific cryptocurrencies as underlying.
 The price of your Fractional Coins reflects a real coin’s price movements 1:1.
 There is no leverage.

-We conclude that this app falls under 'nosendreceive'
+We conclude that this app cannot send our receive actual Bitcoins.